arn355/my-nvim-config/readme.md

 - make
 - fzf

-To make better telescope fuzzy finder performance (Optional)
+To make better telescope fuzzy finder performance (Recommended)

 - ripgrep
 - fd

+To use lazygit in toggle terminal and all usage (Optional)

+- lazygit

 ### Window